-If you want to change any of the information reported on the schedule after you have lodged it, you will need to lodge another Reportable tax position schedule 2023.
+If you want to change any of the information reported on the schedule after you have lodged it, you will need to lodge another Reportable tax position schedule 2022.

-Changes to a Category A or B RTP must be provided in section C of the new schedule you lodge.
-In the Concise description field, enter the RTP number used on the earlier schedule (for example, 2023-x number) and detail the changes.
+Changes to a Category A or B reportable tax position must be provided in section C of the new schedule you lodge.
+In the Concise description field, enter the RTP number used on the earlier schedule (for example, 2022-× number) and detail the changes.